How many of you have experienced a death in your family or of a friend?

 is not therapy, because not everyone needs therapy after experiencing loss.
 The

-experience, and the coach is the expert in facilitating inquiry – asking powerful
+life and experiences, and the coach is the expert in facilitating inquiry – asking powerful

 questions.
 The client interprets their own situation through the questions asked